tony19-sandbox/polymer-build-issue-88/README.md

 fixes the simple case above, but the bug still manifests in more complex scenarios, such as the one in this repo.

+The error is demonstrated in [this Travis build](https://travis-ci.org/tony19-sandbox/polymer-build-issue-88/jobs/197565652).

 ### Steps to reproduce

  1. Run the following commands.